Title

 A Philippine law promoting inclusive education and protecting the rights of learners with disabilities to quality education, health care, and rehabilitation services, while establishing support centers and coordinating agencies to ensure their inclusion and well-being.

-The short title of Republic Act No. 11650 is the "Instituting a Policy of Inclusion and Services for Learners with Disabilities in Support of Inclusive Education Act."
+RA 11650 is titled the “Instituting a Policy of Inclusion and Services for Learners with Disabilities in Support of Inclusive Education Act.”
+Its purpose is to promote inclusion and ensure services for learners with disabilities, including establishing Inclusive Learning Resource Centers (ILRCs) in all cities and municipalities, providing standards, and appropriating funds.

 Analyze Cases Smarter, Faster